abhirupbanerjee/gea-ai-assistant/README.md

-# Grenada Enterprise Architecture (GEA) AI Assistant
+# EA Portal Bot - GEA AI Assistant

-A context-aware AI assistant for the Grenada Enterprise Architecture Portal, powered by OpenAI and built with Next.js 14.
-The assistant provides real-time, context-specific guidance for citizens, government staff, and administrators using the GEA Portal.
+A context-aware AI assistant (EA Portal Bot) for the Grenada Enterprise Architecture Portal, powered by OpenAI and built with Next.js 14.
+The bot provides real-time, context-specific guidance for citizens, government staff, and administrators using the GEA Portal.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/abhirupbanerjee/gea-ai-assistant)